-The real obstacle awaits inside, where a simple visit to a terminal they Mayfield can download the coordinates of the ship holding Grogu becomes impossible since Mayfield's former commander happens to be in the room holding the terminal.
+The real obstacle awaits inside, where a simple visit to a terminal from which Mayfield can download the coordinates of the ship holding Grogu becomes impossible since Mayfield's former commander happens to be in the room where it's located.

 Following a tense exchange, Mando decides to head over to facial recognition scanner, removes his helmet and exposes his face.
 He fulfills the mission, but he also realizes there's no going home again.

 The timing of this highly impactful decision was questionable in the eyes of some people, and if you ponder the scenario beyond his action there are other problems too.
 But we're not here to discuss flimsy plot details.

 Instead, the meaning of Djarin's unmasking is what sparked hours of rumination about how that relates to the films' and series' treatment of belief and identity versus strict religiosity.

 Within the context of any individual's negotiation with the role religion plays in who they are lies a necessary defining of faith as one chooses to interpret it.
 Mayfield infers this when he's ribbing Mando about the faulty rules governing every type of belief system during their mission.